murphye/cheap-gke-cluster/README.md

 terraform apply --auto-approve
 ```

 Terraform will take several minutes to run.
 Please be patient!
-A lot of things are being provisioned and installed.
+A lot of things are being provisioned and installed beyond just GKE.

 Next, you must deploy the Petstore sample application and a `VirtualService` to route traffic to that application: